lsc-project/lsc/sample/postgresql/README.txt

 Or launch the LSC in a command line to start an asynchronous postgresql to LDAP task:
 $ bin/lsc -f sample/postgresql/etc-postgresql2opendj -a all

+When the asynchronous task has synchronized the default jdoe account, add the jsmith by launching the insert.sql script : postgres=# \i insert.sql

 And now you should get a OpenDJ and a PostgreSQL synchronized: you should see add operations which will add entries inside your lsc database and inetorgperson table.